Dilshan012/Task-Management-System/README.md

 ### spring.jpa.hibernate.ddl-auto=update
 ### spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL5Dialect

-- Run the Spring Boot application:
+- Run the Spring Boot application: ./mvnw spring-boot:run
-./mvnw spring-boot:run

 ## Front-End Setup

-- Navigate to the front-end directory: cd ../frontend
+- Navigate to the front-end directory: cd Front-End\task-managemant-frontend

-- Install dependencies:
+- Install dependencies: npm install
-npm install

-- Run the React application:
+- Run the React application: npm start
-npm start

 ## Running the Application
 - Open your browser and navigate to http://localhost:3000.

 - Register a new user and log in.

 - Manage your tasks by adding, editing, and deleting them.